backstrokeapp/dashboard/README.md

 - `REACT_APP_API_URL`: The path to the api that this project interacts with.
 In production, this is `https://api.backstroke.us`.
 - `REACT_APP_ROOT_URL`: The path to the main site.
 In production, this is `https://backstroke.us`.

+## Environment switcher
+When developing, press bang-bang-grave-space in quick succession (bang = !, grave = \`).
+This opens a small modal that lets the user choose an environment to point the system to (locally, production, staging, or something else).
+One option is the environment variable above, `REACT_APP_API_URL`.
+This setting persists in `localStorage` between page reloads.